MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-sales-and-marketing.md

 ### What does total unit market share look like for category (versus region)?

 1. Notice the **Total Units YTD by Manufacturer, Region** tile.
-What is the total unit market share by category.
+What is the total unit market share by category?

    [![Screenshot of the Total Units YTD by Manufacturer, Region tile.](media/sample-sales-and-marketing/sales3.png)](media/sample-sales-and-marketing/sales3.png#lightbox)